At Community Health Center of Fort Dodge with locations in Fort Dodge, Mason City and Dayton our rich history is marked

 Janet Secor, D.O.

 Dr. Janet Secor graduated from Fort Dodge Senior High, received her master’s degree in Spanish at the University of Northern Iowa, and her D.O. degree at the College of Osteopathic Medicine and Surgery in Des Moines.
 She began practice as a business partner of Sara Sutton, D.O. for six years, and then was in solo practice for five years.
 Dr. Secor joined Trimark Family Practice Group for around 15 years, then joined Community Health Center of Fort Dodge and retired from office practice in July of 2014.
-Dr. Secor still visits nursing homes, does occasional house calls, and serves as the Medical Director of CHCFD.
+Dr. Secor still visits nursing homes and does occasional house calls.
 Her hobbies include gardening, bicycling, singing, history, and camping, along with various community activities.